Sunčana strana ulice

-Sunčana strana ulice is the second studio album of the rock band Azra, released through Jugoton in 1981 on double vinyl.
+Sunčana strana ulice is the second studio album by the rock band Azra, released through Jugoton in 1981 on double vinyl.

 In a list of top 100 Yugoslav rock albums compiled by the Croatian edition of the Rolling Stone magazine in 2015, Sunčana strana ulice placed first among albums by Croatian artists and third overall.

 Track listing

 All music and lyrics written by Branimir Štulić, except track 11 lyrics by Mile Rupčić.